-Canon 100D versus Olympus E-M10 II
+Canon 100D vs Olympus E-M10 II

 The Canon EOS 100D (called Canon SL1 in some regions) and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in March 2013 and August 2015.
 The 100D is a DSLR, while the E-M10 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a Four Thirds (E-M10 II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Olympus E-M10 II

 An illustration of the physical size and weight of the Canon 100D and the Olympus E-M10 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably smaller (6 percent) than the Canon 100D.
 Moreover, the E-M10 II is slightly lighter (4 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the E-M10 II are weather-sealed.